CyberSecPriya/FILE-INTEGRITY-CHECKER/README.md

 6. Enter the filename when prompted (e.g., test.txt).

 7. Observe the output – whether the file is unchanged or modified.

+# Precautions to Take:

+1. Protect the hashes.txt file – Store it securely and don't allow unauthorized edits.

+2. Use strong hashing algorithms – Like SHA-256 (which you are already using).

+3. Verify the correct file – Always enter the right filename, not the script itself.

+4. Save the hash before making any changes – So the tool can detect modifications accurately.

+5. Avoid sharing sensitive files – Only share the script and sample outputs, not personal or secure data.

+6. Organize files properly – Keep your script and test files in one secure folder.

 # Conclusion